 In order to address the gender pay gap and gender balance on corporate boards, several states are mandating change.
-Currently, there are 12 statewide bans and 10 local bans prohibiting employers from requesting salary history from job applicants.
+Currently, there are 21 statewide bans and 21 local bans prohibiting employers from requesting salary history from job applicants.
 The laws are designed to end and prohibit employers from relying on an applicant's pay history to set compensation if discovered or volunteered.

-Additionally, in September 2018, California became the first state in the U.S. to mandate that all publicly-traded companies head-quartered in the state have a least one female director by the end of 2019.
+In September 2018, California became the first state in the U.S. to mandate that all publicly-traded companies headquartered in the state have a least one female director by the end of 2019.
+In May 2022 the law was ruled as unconstitutional by a Los Angeles Superior Court judge.
 Gender balance on boards is already a mandate in many European countries, with penalties for companies that do not comply.